 Chemistry is Beautiful

-I was initially fascinated by chemistry because of the beauty of chemical structures.
-Chemical structures have certain rules and patterns, but the combinations of elements are virtually infinite.
-I wanted to be able to design and synthesize molecules that I think are beautiful to feed my appetite for cool looking molecules.
-This desire pulled me to the world of synthetic organic chemistry.
-I majored in organic chemistry, which equipped me with the skill and knowledge I needed to make what want.
+My fascination with chemistry began with the beauty of chemical structures.
+These structures follow specific rules and patterns, yet the combinations of elements are virtually infinite.
+I was drawn to the idea of designing and synthesizing molecules that I found visually captivating—this passion led me into the world of synthetic organic chemistry.
+I pursued a degree in organic chemistry, equipping me with the skills and knowledge to create what I envisioned.

-Jewelry was the perfect medium to fulfill this objective.
-As I could not find anybody selling jewelry featuring organic molecules, I decided to start crafting pieces myself.
+Jewelry became the perfect medium for this vision.
+When I realized that organic molecules were rarely, if ever, represented in jewelry, I decided to start crafting pieces myself.

 Awards, invited exhibitions, and other activities